StarRocks/starrocks-connector-for-apache-spark/docs/connector-write.md

   For example, a StarRocks table consists of the BITMAP and HLL data types, but Spark does not support the two data types.
 You need to customize the corresponding data types in Spark.
 For detailed steps, see load data into columns of [BITMAP](#load-data-into-columns-of-bitmap-typ) and [HLL](#load-data-into-columns-of-HLL-type) types. **BITMAP and HLL are supported since version 1.1.1**.

-## Spark connector upgrades
+## upgrade Spark connector

 ### Upgrade from version 1.1.0 to 1.1.1

-* Since 1.1.1, the connector does not provide `mysql-connector-java` which is the official JDBC driver for MySQL.
-It uses GPL license which has some limitations.
+- Since 1.1.1, the Spark connector does not provide MySQL JDBC driver which is the official JDBC driver for MySQL, because of the limitations of the  GPL license used by MySQL JDBC driver.
-  The connector needs the JDBC driver to visit StarRocks for the metas of tables, so you need add the driver to the spark classpath manually.
+  However, the Spark connector still needs the  MySQL JDBC driver to connect to StarRocks for the Table metadata, so you need to add the driver to the spark classpath manually.
 You can find the driver on [MySQL site](https://dev.mysql.com/downloads/connector/j/) or [Maven Central](https://repo1.maven.org/maven2/mysql/mysql-connector-java/).
-* Since 1.1.1, the connector will use general stream load by default rather than transaction stream load in version 1.1.0.
-If you want to go back to transaction stream load, you can set the option `starrocks.write.max.retries` to `0`.
+- Since 1.1.1, the connector uses Stream Load interface by default rather than Stream Load transaction interface in version 1.1.0.
+If you still want to use Stream Load transaction interface, you can set the option `starrocks.write.max.retries` to `0`.
 Please see the description of `starrocks.write.enable.transaction-stream-load` and `starrocks.write.max.retries` for details.